-III SECTION 303 CONSTRUCTION OF HIGH-HAZARD NUCLEAR FACILITIES
+III SECTION 303 CONSTRUCTION OF HIGH-HAZARD NUCLEAR FACILITIES to subcontract actions, including subcontracts under an M&O prime contract using these appropriated funds.

 None of the funds made available in title III of this Act shall be used for the construction of facilities classified as high-hazard nuclear facilities under 10 C.F.R.
 Part 830 unless independent oversight is conducted by the Office of Enterprise Assessments to ensure the project is in compliance with nuclear safety requirements.